Digital Rights Management: A guide for users

 Future of Digital Rights Management

-The future of DRM is uncertain.
+The future of digital content management and DRM is uncertain.
 While it is likely that DRM will continue to be used in some form to protect digital content, the exact form that this will take is unclear.
 This is due in part to the ongoing debate about the balance between protecting intellectual property rights and ensuring user rights and innovation.

 One possible future for DRM is the development of more user-friendly DRM systems.
 These systems would still protect digital content, but would also allow users more freedom in how they use this content.
 For example, these systems might allow users to make backup copies of their digital content, or to use the content on multiple devices.